yngtdd/hyperspace/README.md

 ### Modules

 A Hubble height view of the library.
-For details, check out the [wiki](https://github.com/yngtodd/hyperspace/wiki).
+For details, check out the [documentation](http://hyperspace.readthedocs.io/en/latest/).
+You can also find some information on the [wiki](https://github.com/yngtodd/hyperspace/wiki).

 ### Space